slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 What do you need to do to regain the trust of others?
 What is the simplest thing you can do to be more trustworthy?

+> *"The closer the collapse of an empire, the crazier its laws."  -- Cicero*
 > *"A right is not what someone gives you; it's what no one can take from you."  -- Ramsey Clark*
 > *"Um dos tristes sinais da nossa época é que demonizamos aqueles que produzem, subsidiamos os que se recusam a produzir e canonizamos aqueles que reclamam."  -- Thomas Sowell*
 > *"To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
 There must be both cooperation and competition between people in the same society.
 There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one."*